mhamilt/mhamilt.github.io/_posts/2019-11-19-raspberry-pi-bluetooth-serial.md

 **Bluetooth not connected after pairing**

 After pairing with the Pi the bluetooth will drop out.
-This is normal and connection will only be live when there is when the serial port is opened.
+This is normal and the connection will only be live while the serial port is open.

 ![](/images/bluetooth-pair.png)